why won’t this plant die? houttuynia cordata, the chameleon plant

 I HAVE KILLED MANY PLANTS in my gardening career, most of them unintentional and many of them regrettable.
 So why can’t I kill Houttuynia cordata, the so-called chameleon plant, despite years and years of trying?

-I bought the plant more than a decade ago, for the showiness of its (then) variegated red, green and yellow foliage and its touted use as a groundcover in moist shade (including plunged right in a pot in water, apparently).
+I bought the plant maybe 20 years ago, for the showiness of its (then) variegated red, green and yellow foliage and its touted use as a groundcover in moist shade (including plunged right in a pot in water, apparently).
 Certain that I had acquired a treasure, I was terribly upset when it didn’t return from underground after its first winter with me.
 Dead, I reported in my newspaper garden column at the time.
 Gone.

 It was another year before the chameleon turned on me again, and resurfaced.
 Its resurrection was cause for celebration.
 Not dead, not gone!